-This short article describe simple circuit capable to convert a TTL/CMOS PMW signal to analog signal.
-The circuit can be used as extension shield for Arduino, with simple MCU or with TTL/CMOS signal generator.
-It is useful to produce audio signals and signals for control DC motors, LEDs, incandescent lamps and other peripheral devices.
+This short article describes a simple circuit capable to convert a TTL/CMOS PMW signal to an analog signal.
+The circuit can be used as an extension shield for Arduino with a simple MCU or with TTL/CMOS signal generator.
+It is useful to produce audio signals and signals for control DC motors, LEDs, incandescent lamps, and other peripheral devices.

 PWM based DACs are often used to produce analog signals from digital outputs.
 Usually the technical solutions for these PWM based DACs includes three main blocks: